MNOPQYY/What-to-Trust/README.md

 # What-to-Trust
 What to Trust?
-A Trust-aware Knowledge-guided Method for Zero-shot \\Object State Understanding in Videos
+A Trust-aware Knowledge-guided Method for Zero-shot Object State Understanding in Videos

+The code will be available soon.